 Jason Pullano is a swim coach and teacher in Dallas, TX.
 He has been the Head Swim Coach and Aquatics Coordinator for Dallas Highland Park High School since the fall of 2022 where he also serves in a teaching role as a physics teacher.
 Before working for Highland Park, Pullano was a teacher, coach, and school district administrator for Granbury ISD from 2014-2022.
 Pullano has also held swim coaching positions for the North Texas Nadadores, Dragon Stroke Team, and Jim Montgomery Masters Swimmers as well as serving on summer age group swim camp staffs at Indiana University and Texas A&M University.
-Pullano has been recognized multiple times as a UIL District and Region coach of the year and is a Timothy Welsh ASCA Fellow (Class of 2022).
+Pullano has been recognized multiple times as a UIL District and Region coach of the year and was the 2025 TISCA 5A State Coach of the Year.

 Pullano swam collegiately at Ouachita Baptist University under Head Coach Ryan Killackey.
-He graduated from Ouachita with degrees in biology and secondary education in the spring of 2014.
-He will graduate with a Masters in Educational Leadership in the Spring of 2025 from Tarleton State University.
+He graduated from Ouachita with degrees in biology and secondary education in the spring of 2014 and his Masters in Educational Leadership from Tarleton State University in 20225.
 Pullano also serves as a remote adjunct instructor at Ouachita Baptist University where he teaches undergraduate education courses to Ouachita students seeking bachelors degrees in education, kinesiology, and communication disorder fields.
 Pullano and his wife, Jennifer Pullano, have a daughter, Quinn, and son, Parker.

 Michael Pullano is the Associate Director of Admission at Centenary College in charge of out of state recruiting.
 Michael has experience in both college athletics and academic recruitment and has previously worked as a high school counselor, helping students achieve their college athletic and academic goals.
 Michael has also worked as a swim coach in Shreveport, Louisiana for the East Ridge Country Club Summer Swim Program, and coordinating Centenary College's swim lesson program.